-Up to what age a human being will be considered as child has difference of opinion.
+Up to what age a human being will be considered as child?
+There is difference of opinion in this regards.
 Child related laws of Bangladesh also shows different age limit in this respect.
-The International Labour Organization Convention-1973 prescribes that the completion of 14th years of age is the minimum requirement of admission of children to employment in least developed countries (ILO-1973).
-Even though child labour is legally prohibited in Bangladesh, yet it is officially recognized (Jahan-1996).
+The International Labour Organization Convention-1973 prescribes that the completion of 14th year of age is the minimum requirement of admission of children to employment in least developed countries (ILO-1973).
+Even though child labour is legally prohibited in Bangladesh, yet it is officially recognized.

-Ahmed and Quasem in their study "Child Labour in Bangladesh" conducted in four villages of Bangladesh shows; children contribute 22% of total labour supply.
-Some boys worked as much as the adults (261 man-days), but on average girls spent more time in productive work than boys (Ahmed and Quasem-1991).
+Ahmed and Quasem in their study "Child Labour in Bangladesh" conducted in four villages of Bangladesh show that children contribute 22% of total labour supply.
+Some boys work as much as the adults (261 man-days), but on average girls spend more time in productive work than boys (Ahmed and Quasem-1991).

-Helen Rahman in her study-"Situation of child domestic servants" conducted on 224 child domestics from five residential areas of Dhaka city, identified the following crucial reasons for a child to become child domestic, when a child does not have parents or a relative to take care of him/her with the hope that their employers would help them to attain a better future through a better job or through marriage and to support their families economically (Rahman- 1992).
+Helen Rahman in her study-"Situation of child domestic servants" conducted on 224 child domestics from five residential areas of Dhaka city, identified the following crucial reasons for a child to become child domestic, when a child does not have parents or a relative to take care of him/her with the hope that their employers would help them to attain a better future through a better job or through marriage and to support their families economically (Rahman-1992).

 The case study of ten girl child domestics by Momen (1993) narrated patterns of exploitation of children in domestic service in Bangladesh.
-As the case studies revealed the working condition of all the 10 respondent children were oppressive and these children were often subjected by unusually long working hour everyday, 16-17 hours, without adequate rest or breaks.
+As the case studies reveal, the working condition of all the 10 respondent children were oppressive and these children were often subjected by unusually long working hour everyday,

+16-17 hours, without adequate rest or breaks.
 The kind of task that they were to perform was not consistent with their age or physical abilities.
-At the same time it is rather frustrating to note that though the children were rendering a variety of services to their employers, yet they paid very low wages, as law as TK 50-150 per month.
+At the same time it is rather frustrating to note that though the children were rendering a variety of services to their employers, they paid very low wages, as low as TK 50-150 per month.
 On the other hand, four of them stated that they were not paid any wages at all, but they worked on the basis of "pate-bhatey" literally meaning 'work in exchange of food' (Momen -1993).

-In our case study 'child domestics' or 'domestic workers' arc defined as children under the age of 15 who work in other people's households, doing domestic chore, caring for baby and run on errands among other tasks.
-This case study focuses mainly on the live in child domestic's i.e. who work full time in exchange for food, clothing, shelter and sometimes remuneration.
+In our case study 'child domestics' or 'domestic workers' are defined as children under the age of 15 who work in other people's households, doing domestic chore, caring for baby and run on errands among other tasks.
+This case study focuses mainly on the life of child domestics i.e. who work full time in exchange for food, clothing, shelter and sometimes remuneration.

-2. Rationality of the study:
+2. Rationale of the study

 Domestic service is one of the world's oldest occupation and one in which female children have traditionally played a part.
-Though the largest group of female child workers is employed as domestic workers, yet their exact information (daily life, working situation, working period, lazier, place of sleeping, delivered food, payment etc) is out of sight of the society.
-Their jobs are invisible and belong to the informal labour market, which is unregistered and does not show up clearly in employment statistics.
-Most of the research work depending on child labour is established including this largest group of female workers.
-So in small scale we tried our best to represent the exact information associated with the child domestics.
-This study will help to assess the situation of female child domestic servants participating in urban area of Bangladesh.
+Though the largest group of female child workers are employed as domestic workers, yet their exact information (daily life, working situation, working period, leisure, place of sleeping, delivered food, payment etc) is out of sight of the society.
+Their jobs are invisible and belong to the informal labour market, which is unregistered and does not show up in employment statistics.
+So in small scale we tried to represent the exact information associated with the child domestics.
+This study will help to assess the situation of female child domestic servants participating in urban areas of Bangladesh.

-3. Objectives of the study:
+3. Objectives of the study

-The main objective of the study was to identify the situation of female child domestic servants participating in urban areas of Bangladesh.
-The specific objectives were as follows:-
+The main objective of the study is to identify the situation of female child domestic servants participating in urban areas of Bangladesh.
+The specific objectives are as follows:-